Broadband expenses for limited company directors

 For an expense to be allowable, you need to demonstrate that the service or product is used wholly and exclusively in the course of your trade.
 In other words, it is only used for business purposes.

-It all depends on how your broadband contract is set up, and if there is a mixture of personal and business use.
+It all depends on how your broadband contract is set up and whether you use it for both personal and business purposes.

 Broadband contract in the company’s name

-• If you do operate a business broadband contract from home, HMRC accepts there is likely to be some personal use as well.
+• If you operate a business broadband contract from home, HMRC accepts there is likely to be some personal use.
 This could, in theory, be considered a Benefit in Kind (BIK), although it’s unlikely.

 Business use of residential broadband